Serious Offenders FAQs

 Victims of Serious Offenders

-If you are a victim of a Serious Offender, you can choose to make either a written or verbal submission.
+If you are a Registered Victim of a Serious Offender, you can choose to make either a written or verbal submission. to the Parole Authority and request conditions for parole.

-Victims will be able to see the offender via AVL on a screen in the courtroom but can choose to sit in the public gallery and remain out of sight of the offender.
+Victims can choose to sit in the courtroom where they can see the offender via AVL on a screen but remain out of sight of the offender.

-If you need help writing your submission you can contact the Victims Register for assistance on:
+If you need becoming a Registered Victim or help writing a submission you can contact the Victims Register for assistance on:

 Phone: (02) 8688 6833